danielecalzone/podcast-app/README.md

 ## Features

 - Top Podcasts: Displays a list of 100 podcasts in various categories.
 - Podcast Details: Provides detailed information about a selected podcast, including episodes.
 - Episode Details: Allows users to view information about a specific episode and listen to it.
 - Search: Enables users to search for podcasts based on title or author.
 - Responsive Design: The app is fully responsive, providing an optimal viewing experience on different devices.
+- Cache: Implement a 24-hour cache for recently loaded items.
+This cache can help reduce the load on your server and improve the app's speed by storing podcast data, episode information, and search results for 24 hours.
+Users can access this cached data even if they are offline or experience slower internet connectivity, ensuring a seamless experience.

 ## Technologies Used